ktaka-ccmp/google-oauth2-example/Detailed.md

 ~~~

 The getUser function tries to fetch user data from the API server.
-If we already have a valid session cookie, we can obtain user data, causing us to regard the user as authenticated.
+If we already have a valid session cookie, we can obtain the user data, causing us to regard the user as authenticated.
-When the obtained user data is null, we can regard her as unauthenticated.
+When the obtained user data is null, we can regard them as unauthenticated.

 ~~~
     const getUser = () => {